Public Health (International) MPH

 • Stream B - a focus on health policy and health systems.

-You’ll also be able to select from 10 optional module choices to further customise your course.
+You’ll also be able to select from a wide range of modules to further customise your course.
 The taught compulsory modules lay firm foundations for your learning throughout the course:

-• Introduction to Global and Public Health – introduces global health issues, public health strategies and health systems.
+• Introduction to Global and Public Health – introduces global health issues, public health strategies and health systems for Universal Health Coverage.

 • Health Systems Research Methods – looks at how to plan research, choose research methods, evaluate findings and present results.